aws-bassyoni/pdsnd_github/README.md

 The program provides analytical insights into bikeshare data

 ### Files used
-chicago.csv, newyork.csv, washington.csc,bikeshare.py
+chicago.csv, newyork.csv, washington.csc, bikeshare.py

 ### Credits
-Udacity and the Internet :)
+Udacity , the Internet and w3resource :)